 - 5. Decision tables (.rule) are used to store the rules to assign the task to the appropriate person depending on the amount.
 The input specifies where the data to be checked comes from.
-Via Case Feature the previously defined features (see Managing Case States) are specified. - 1 Decision tables can also be used to evaluate variables, features, custom placeholders or status values (Case State).
-To do this, Ctrl + space bar in the rule area can be used to call up all currently available variables (v:variable name), features (f:feature name), custom placeholders (p:placeholder name) and operation status values (c:CaseState) in a selection list.
+Via Case Feature the previously defined features (see Managing Case States) are specified. - 1 Decision tables can also be used to evaluate variables, features, parameters or status values (Case State).
+To do this, Ctrl + space bar in the rule area can be used to call up all currently available variables (v:variable name), features (f:feature name), parameters (p:parameter name) and operation status values (c:CaseState) in a selection list.